 Low impact exercise

 High-intensity exercises may have their usefulness and place, but there’s no denying they are susceptible to injuries.
 The intensity of the workout is sometimes dependent on the referent body weight values.
 Good examples of high-intensity workouts are running, jogging, or walking on a treadmill.
 Unfortunately, the required energy to exert these exercises can lead to injuries or worsen an old one.
+So it is important to know how to protect your knees while working out on an elliptical.

 An elliptical machine provides a viable alternative in the form of low-impact exercises.
 It guarantees both upper and lower body workouts with minimal body exertion.
 In the end, this reduces the possibility of injuries to the bare minimum.